erickmeikoki/blogapp/replit.md

 ## Overview

-This is a full-stack blog application built with React and Express, featuring a modern tech stack with TypeScript, Tailwind CSS, and Drizzle ORM.
-The application provides a clean, responsive interface for reading and managing blog posts with a comprehensive comment system.
+This is a modern personal blog website built with React and Express, featuring a minimalist design and comprehensive blogging functionality.
+The application includes a homepage with featured posts, individual post pages with markdown rendering, an interactive comments system, and a rich text editor for creating new posts.
+Built with TypeScript, Tailwind CSS, and a complete REST API backend.

 ## User Preferences